With Bitcoin (BTC), you are your own bank.

 1. Unless you’re actively trading cryptocurrencies, do NOT hold your funds on an exchange

-Although you might find it more convenient, you shouldn’t leave your cryptocurrency on an exchange like Coinbase Pro, Binance, or wherever else.
-Centralised exchanges are attractive targets for attackers and there is a long list of exchange compromises that have occurred over the years.
+Centralised exchanges are attractive targets for attackers and there is a LONG list of exchange compromises that have occurred over the years.
 The Mt.
 Gox hack is the most famous of these, but exchanges continue to be hit in the present day.

 If you are actively trading cryptocurrencies, consider spreading your trades across the best cryptocurrency exchanges to reduce the impact of any single exchange being compromised.